There are no coincidences.

-The place is so remote it requires at least four to five free days to go see her.
+The place is so remote it requires at least four to five full days to go to see her.
 We rarely have that many days available for a visit.
-Besides, one has to take into account the hazards of the journey.
-Indeed, it is not rare for boats to capsize in that area because one has to venture out to sea before entering the long sinuous river which leads to the heart of the forest...
-And when the boat capsizes, it’s goodbye packages, camera, phone... and masks as well!
+And you have to consider the hazards of the journey.
+Indeed.
+It's not rare for boats to capsize in that area because first you have to venture out to sea before entering the long sinuous river which leads to the heart of the forest...
+And if the boat capsizes, then it’s goodbye to all the packages, camera, phone... and of course, the masks.

-If the weather is bad and the rain is too heavy, it may take an extra day or two for the boat to reach this small village and berth in order to let passengers get on board.
+If the weather is bad and the rain is too heavy, it could take an extra day or two for the boat to reach this small village and then berth in order to let passengers get on and off.
 The river is unpredictable.
-Here, nature is in control, not man.
+Here, nature is in control, not people.

-There used to be a small airstrip that allowed light aircrafts to fly in from Panama.
-I personally have only ever seen this strip of tarmac overrun by tropical vegetation, with a few cows grazing peacefully, together with hungry stray dogs.
-The line was suspended a few years ago and very quickly, nature reclaimed what was once hers and no one ever came back this way.
+There used to be a small airstrip where light planes could fly in from Panama city.
+But I have only ever seen this deserted strip of tarmac overrun by tropical vegetation, with a few cows grazing peacefully, together with hungry stray dogs.
+The route was suspended several years ago and very quickly, nature reclaimed what was once hers and no one ever came back this way.

 Teresa is a kind-hearted person, a genuine shaman and a wonderful woman.

-I may arrive at hers at any time; she invites me to settle in, have a coffee and stay a few days with her.
+I am welcome at her home at any time.
+She always invites me to settle in, have a coffee and stay a few days with her.

-One feels at ease with Teresa and she speaks freely about her art.
-Spending time with her is always wonderful, as if an invisible bond was forming with the words exchanged.
+Everyone feels at ease with Teresa and she speaks freely about her art.
+Spending time with her is always wonderful, our words creating an invisible bond.
 Her gestures are soothing, her gaze and her smile are comforting.

-She explained to me how masks and sticks are used.
+She explained to me how masks and shaman sticks are used.
 Unlike the masks, which are usually destroyed after the “mesa”, the sticks belong exclusively to the shaman.
 They are “energised” and I may not touch them; she alone can handle them.
-Her grandfather handed them to her, and she will hand them down to her successor.
+Her grandfather passed them on to her, and she will hand them down to her successor.

-Anyone who seizes them uninvited would fall seriously ill and could die as a result.
+Anyone who takes them uninvited would fall seriously ill and could die as a result.
 I have been told many dreadful stories on that subject.

-Using his sticks, herbal potions, masks and body paints, the shaman always works at night.
-He remains at the patient’s side throughout the night.
-With the help of incantations and litanies, he summons his guides, his spirits, to guide him in his work and help him drive out the evil spirits hidden within the body of the patient they are tormenting.
+Using her sticks, herbal potions, masks and body paints, the shaman always works at night. she remains at the patient’s side throughout the night.
+With the help of incantations and litanies, she summons his guides, her spirits, to guide her in her work and help her drive out the evil spirits hidden within the patient's body and tormenting them.

 All night long, the shaman fights evil spirits.
 It is a long and gruelling task.
-He speaks with them and exhorts them, with the help of the “chicha”, the traditional alcohol made from chewed up, fermented corn, he reaches a trance and communicates with the invisible world.
+She speaks with them and exhorts them, with the help of the “chicha”, the traditional alcohol made from chewed up, fermented corn, she goes into a trance and communicates with the invisible world.

-At the right moment in this struggle, he will use the masks to change his appearance and deceive the evil spirits who recognise his face.
+At a precise moment in this struggle, she will use the masks to change her appearance and deceive the evil spirits who recognise her face.

-Once used, the masks disappear, which is why there are no ancient pieces.
-They are not made to last but to be useful at a precise moment in time.
+Once used, the masks must disappear, which is why there are no old pieces.
+They are not made to last but to be useful at a specific moment in time.

-They are helpful and ephemeral pieces, invisible to the uninitiated.
+They are helpful and ephemeral pieces, never to be seen by the uninitiated.

-At Teresa's, one also finds small wooden statuettes, bunches of dried plants hanging from the roof, old plastic bottles that contain decoctions; one of them is actually very effective against my sunburns.
+At Teresa's, there are small wooden statues, bunches of dried plants hanging from the roof, old plastic bottles containing decoctions; one of which is actually very effective against my sunburns.

-I do not leave Teresa’s empty handed: she offers me what she harvested that very same day: a bunch of aromatic herbs or her daily picking of “aji”, small orange sweet peppers.
+I never leave Teresa’s empty handed: she usually offers me what she has harvested that day: maybe a bunch of aromatic herbs or her daily picking of “aji”, small orange sweet peppers.

 Teresa owns nothing and yet, she is the epitome of generosity.
 She always invites me to sleep at her place and to share her everyday life; she likes having visitors.

-And there is a special bond between her and me, which I immediately felt and the memory of which I hold deep within me.
+And there is a special bond between us, which I felt immediatly and the memory of which I hold deep within me.
 Her words on my first visit moved me to the core of my being.

-How does one explain the role of the shaman?
-Healer, sorcerer, I would add that of psychologist… because he is all that at the same time.
+How can I explain the role of the shaman?
+Healer, sorcerer, I would add that of psychologist… because he is all these things simultaneously.

-I once stayed in a village where a little boy aged about 10, named Villanor, very often stayed by my side.
-He was looking for my company, he was a anxious child, nervous, rather withdrawn, very smart and curious.
+I once stayed in a village where a little boy aged about ten, called Villanor, often stayed by my side.
+An anxious child, nervous, rather withdrawn, very smart and curious, he sought out my company.
 At first, he would follow me and watch me in silence.
-Then, little by little, as the days went by, he started talking, asking me questions and smiling.
+Then, little by little, as the days went by, he would start to talk, asking me questions and smiling.
 He was always by my side.

 I felt in this child a strong need for companionship and tenderness.
 He was different from the other children, who usually only think about playing and are indifferent to my presence.

-Seeing the interest I had taken in him, someone explained to me that his father had died a little under a year earlier and that it was the child who had found him.
+Seeing the interest I had taken in him, someone explained to me that his father had died a little under a year before and the little boy had found him dead.

-His father had hanged himself and the child had come in just as he was dying.
-He had frantically tried to help his father, in vain, and saw him die right before his eyes.
+His father had hanged himself and the child came in just as he was dying.
+In vain he frantically tried to save his father, and watched him die right in front of his eyes.

-A few months later, I met again with the person who had told me this story, who turned out to be their aunt.
-The family had asked a shaman to come and perform a “mesa” for the two children and their mother, because the father's spirit was tormenting them.
+A few months later, I met again with the person who had told me this story, she turned out to be their aunt.
+She told me that he family had asked a shaman to come and perform a “mesa” for the two children and their mother, because the father's spirit was tormenting them.